Nelson Piquet Sr.

 Nelson Piquet is often called one of the best Formula One drivers of all times.
 His talent and skills and his off track playboy persona and dynamic personal life were interesting for the audience in those days.
 The fact that he becomes the champion in very powerful and highly unstable turbocharged car proves that his instincts and skills are so rare and only a few people in the world could drove those cars right.

 His legacy of driving is not only alive trough his success and legend but through his sons, Nelson Piquet Jr. and Pedro Piquet.
-Nelson Junior also raced in Formula One but his biggest success is the title of the Formula E champion in the inaugural season of electric formula while Pedro entered the Formula 3 European Championship in 2016.
+Nelson Junior also raced in Formula One but his biggest success is the title of the Formula E champion in the inaugural season of electric formula while Pedro entered the Formula 3 European Championship in 2016 and then GP3 Series in 2018.